snipplets/NadekoBot/docs/guides/Windows Guide.md

 ________________________________________________________________________________
-*Thanks to @Flatbread and Mirai for making this guide, as well as Lucy for fixing it for EOL*
+*Thanks to @Flatbread and Mirai for making this guide, plus Lucy for amending it for EOL*
 ________________________________________________________________________________

 ### Setting Up NadekoBot on Windows